Readiness Initiatives at Fort Buchanan Ahead of Peak Hurricane Months

-Representatives of military units, tenants, and other federal organizations, including the Army Reserve, National Guard, Navy, Marines, Coast Guard, and the Department of Defense Education Activity (DoDEA), participated in the installation's Hurricane Rehearsal of Concept exercise, July 29 at the headquarters.
+FORT BUCHANAN, PUERTO RICO- Representatives of military units, tenants, and other federal organizations, including the Army Reserve, National Guard, Navy, Marines, Coast Guard, and the Department of Defense Education Activity, participated in the installation's Hurricane Rehearsal of Concept exercise, July 29 at the headquarters.

+During the exercise, which included a notional scenario 72 hours before a landfall of a 58 miles per hour cyclone, each representative identified their organization's priority of effort, priority of work, potential needs for support, and pending actions to achieve preparedness.

+Col. John D. Samples, Fort Buchanan commanding officer, initiated the encounter with the exercise's intent.

 |Date Taken: